alirezamshi/small100/README.md

 Demo
 --------------
-The demo fo SMaLL-100 model is available [here](https://huggingface.co/spaces/alirezamsh/small100).
+The demo of SMaLL-100 model is available [here](https://huggingface.co/spaces/alirezamsh/small100).

 <a name="fairseq"/>